segarciat/TLPI/ch26-Monitoring-Child-Processes/exercises/04-make-zombie-race/README.md

 ```

 If we don't block the signal prior to `sigwaitinfo()`, then the child could terminate before the
-parent is scheduled, and the parent suspend forever.
+parent is scheduled, and the parent suspends forever.
 Moreover, we cannot block after the `fork()`
 for the same reason.